AmiraliFamili/ComputerLanguages-Representations_CA/README.md

 # ComputerLanguages-Representations_CA
+Functional and Logic Programming

-2 programs in Haskell &amp; 2 programs in Prolog
+- 2 programs in Haskell &amp; 2 programs in Prolog
+- more information is available in the pdf file